Guten-Morgen1302/sportscom-chatbot/replit.md

 - General sports events and schedules

 ## Current Status
-✅ **Fully functional** - Ready for production deployment
+✅ **Successfully imported and running** - Ready for production deployment
+- Python 3.11 environment with all dependencies installed
-- Flask backend running on port 5000
+- Flask backend running smoothly on port 5000 with 0.0.0.0 binding
-- Beautiful Elite-themed frontend with dark mode
+- Beautiful Elite-themed frontend with dark mode and animations
-- Chat functionality working with fallback responses
+- Chat functionality working with AI responses and fallback system
-- Deployment configuration set for autoscale
+- Deployment configuration set for autoscale production deployment
+- Workflow configured and running successfully

 ## Recent Changes (September 29, 2025)
+- ✅ **Project imported from GitHub** - Fresh clone setup complete
-- ✅ Installed Python 3.11 and all dependencies
+- ✅ Installed Python 3.11 and cleaned up requirements.txt duplicates
-- ✅ Fixed loading screen animation issue
-- ✅ Added cache-busting headers for Replit environment
+- ✅ Installed all Python dependencies (Flask, Google Gemini AI, etc.)
+- ✅ Verified all static files and frontend configuration
-- ✅ Configured Flask app for 0.0.0.0:5000 binding
+- ✅ Configured and started workflow for Flask app on port 5000
+- ✅ Tested application functionality and chat API responses
-- ✅ Set up deployment configuration for production
+- ✅ Set up deployment configuration for production autoscale
-- ✅ Verified chat API functionality
+- ✅ Confirmed all systems working in Replit environment

 ## Project Architecture